soheeparklee/soheeparklee.github.io/_posts/2025-12-10-DAW-system-3-8-partitions.md

 ✔️ **Patition**

+- set of many many clusters
+- even if you continue on the next plate

 - If we go on with the cluster
 - we change sides, and to another plate, we create a partition